-Enrollment in ENGL 102 requires a prerequisite of either a C- or better in ENGL 101, SAT/ACT scores of 530/23, or placement by the writing director.
-The Department of English reviews student essays at the beginning of each semester to confirm correct placement.
-Students with scores of three, four or five on an English AP exam are exempt from ENGL 102.
+Enrollment in ENGL 102 requires a prerequisite of either a C- or better in ENGL 101, or placement by the writing director.
+The Department of English reviews student essays before the semester begins to confirm correct placement.
+Students with scores of, four or five on an English AP exam are exempt from ENGL 102.